 The new abundance of natural gas provides energy options for America, including clean electric power.
 Oil production has increased, reducing the dependence of the US on imported petroleum.
 Both benefits come with the challenge of managing the environmental impact of new oil and gas development in the US.
 This talk will discuss the way shale gas and oil are created and produced, and the latest choices now available for generating energy in the United States.

 Science on Saturday (SOS) is a series of science lectures for middle and high school students.
 Each topic highlights cutting-edge science occurring at the Lawrence Livermore National Laboratory (LLNL).
 The talks are presented by leading LLNL science researchers supported by master high school science teachers.
 These presentations are offered in several locations.
-See the schedule below to find locations nearest to you.

 Admission is free of charge.
 Seating is on a first come basis.
 Seats may not be reserved in advance.
 See the schedule for the starting times of each presentation, and a map to the venue.
 Seating is limited.
 Please come early to ensure that you will find a seat.

 Students receive a "Student Notes" worksheet to record key information from the talk.
 The worksheet will be marked with the official SOS stamp at the end of the presentation.
 Many teachers use the worksheet to award "extra credit."
 Students should check with their teacher in advance to determine if they will receive credit for attending SOS.